-All right, we’ve got a bunch of good news for you here at The Bits today.
+All right, we’ve got more great stuff for you here at The Bits today…

 - Bill Hunt